 Adriene’s 30 days of Yoga challenge on Youtube.

 Buzzfeed’s 9 Quick Total-Body Workouts.

 Ryan Bailey’s Gym-Free Workouts for Men’s Health.

 Doing these at home rather than in a gym means no expensive gym membership, you can wear what you want & it’s easier to fit into a busy life!
 You could always invest in some cheap home gym equipment to spruce up your workouts too!
-Why not save money by buying second-hand equipment? eBay have a designated fitness equipment section with your name on it!
+Why not save money by buying second-hand equipment? eBay have a designated fitness equipment section full of second hand home-gym equipment.